IntelRealSense/librealsense/projection.md

 4. All coordinate systems are right handed and have an orthogonal basis
   * There is no need for any sort of mirroring/skewing in the transformation between two coordinate systems

-Knowing the extrinsic parameters between two streams allows you to transform points from one coordinate space to another, which can be done by calling `rs_transform_point_to_point`.
+Knowing the extrinsic parameters between two streams allows you to transform points from one coordinate space to another, which can be done by calling `rs_transform_point_to_point(...)`.
 This operation is defined as a standard affine transformation using a 3x3 rotation matrix and a 3-component translation vector.

-Extrinsic parameters can be retrieved via a call to `rs_get_device_extrinsics` between any two streams which are supported by the device.
+Extrinsic parameters can be retrieved via a call to `rs_get_device_extrinsics(...)` between any two streams which are supported by the device.
 One does not need to enable any streams beforehand, the device extrinsics are assumed to be independent of the content of the streams' images and constant for a given device for the lifetime of the program.

+## Depth Image Formats

+As mentioned above, mapping from 2D pixel coordinates to 3D point coordinates via the `rs_intrinsics` structure and the `rs_deproject_pixel_to_point(...)` function requires knowledge of the depth of that pixel in meters.
+Certain pixel formats exposed by `librealsense` contain per-pixel depth information, and can be immediately used with this function.
+Other images do not contain per-pixel depth information, and thus would typically be projected into instead of deprojected from.

+1. `RS_FORMAT_Z16` or `rs::format::z16`
+  * Depth is stored as one unsigned 16-bit integer per pixel, in camera-specific units.
+The distance, in meters, corresponding to one integer increment in depth values can be queried via `rs_get_device_depth_scale(...)`.
+The following pseudocode shows how to retrieve the depth of a pixel in meters:
+    * `const float scale = rs_get_device_depth_scale(dev, NULL);`
+    * `const uint16_t * image = (const uint16_t *)rs_get_frame_data(dev, RS_STREAM_DEPTH, NULL);`
+    * `float depth_in_meters = scale * image[pixel_index];`

 ## Appendix: Model Specific Details